Chichester Runners organises a Couch to 5K course for beginners every year, following the well known NHS 9-week Couch to 5K program.

 We’d love you to join our club and keep up the running on a Monday and a Thursday night.
 And then you can branch out and try everything else we do.

-If you fall out of the habit over winter, you’re welcome to come back and do Couch to 5k again next year.
-There are several repeat customers!
+But if you don’t join, that’s OK too.
+Enjoy your running.
+Say hi if you see someone you recognise at the parkrun.
+And if you fall out of the habit over winter, you’re welcome to come back and do Couch to 5K again next year.
+There are usually a few repeat customers!

 The Details